Table of Contents

 If your program allows you to waive the GRE, focus on strengthening other areas of your application, such as work experience and policy-related writing samples.

-- Highlight relevant experience in government, nonprofits, think tanks, advocacy, or research that has prepared you for policy work.
+Emphasize Your Policy-Related Experience: Highlight roles in government, nonprofits, think tanks, advocacy, or research that equipped you with analytical, leadership, or communication skills.
+Connect these experiences to your preparedness for graduate-level policy studies.

 Example: